The Short and Long-Term Effects of Ketamine

 Ketamine Abuse

-Over half of the people who misuse ketamine say they have withdrawal symptoms like:
+Over half of the people who misuse ketamine say they have withdrawal symptoms, including:

 - Feeling very tired